UM-Fall-2020/CSC410-ProjectPlanning/ProjectSurvey/ProjectSurvey.md

 <b><mark>Ans:</mark></b>

-As the KnowMixer App is still in a prototype stage, a user manual is still to early to determine the final behavior of the application.
-Thus, a user manual was not provided and as such no feedback was provided.
+As the KnowMixer App is still in a prototype stage, designing a user manual is still too early to determine the final behavior of the application.
+Thus, a user manual was not provided and as such no feedback was given.